ytmous/.github/profile/README.md

 It is now dead as Heroku stop providing free dynos and being replaced as https://ytmous.yonle.repl.co

+#### 14. Will you add features like SponsorBlock / BringBackDislike?
+No. I do not want to rely or even trust with third parties.

+#### 15. Did the ytmous server that i am using right now logs my activities?
+There's no guarantee whenever the ytmous server owner logs incomming traffics or no. It is all depends on whenever you trust the server owner or no.

+#### 16. Can i sponsor you?
+No.

+#### 17. Did your project sponsored by anybody else?
+No.

+#### 18. Can i donate you?
+No.

+#### 19. Could you rewrite this into X programming languange?
+No. Fork it in your own.

+#### 20. Could i use this for commercial purposes?
+Until Google sue you

+#### 21. Could you add/remove X feature?
+Depending on the feature that you asked.

+Third party features is **__a big no no.__** If you still want it, Fork it.

 ## Maintainer
 Till today, I ([Yonle](https://yonle.github.io)) am the creator, but also still the one who maintain and often update the ytmous source code even there's still small amount of Contributors from around the world.